egnyte/egnyte-js-sdk/src/docs/api.md

 --- | --- | ---
 API.perms.users| `users[]` | Returns `API.perms` instance scoped to a certain set of users.
 API.perms.groups| `groups[]` | Returns `API.perms` instance scoped to a certain set of groups.
-API.perms.<identification>.allow | `accessLevel` | Sets certain permissions on the given folder for the users/groups it's scoped to.
+API.perms.*identify(...)*.allow | `accessLevel` | Sets certain permissions on the given folder for the users/groups it's scoped to.
 Second argument is one of "None", "Viewer", "Editor", "Full", "Owner"
-API.perms.<identification>.disallow|  | Sets permissions on the given folder to "None"  for the users/groups it's scoped to.
+API.perms.*identify(...)*.disallow|  | Sets permissions on the given folder to "None"  for the users/groups it's scoped to.
-API.perms.<identification>.allowView|  | Sets permissions on the given folder to "Viewer" for the users/groups it's scoped to.
+API.perms.*identify(...)*.allowView|  | Sets permissions on the given folder to "Viewer" for the users/groups it's scoped to.
-API.perms.<identification>.allowEdit|  | Sets permissions on the given folder to "Editor" for the users/groups it's scoped to.
+API.perms.*identify(...)*.allowEdit|  | Sets permissions on the given folder to "Editor" for the users/groups it's scoped to.
-API.perms.<identification>.allowFullAccess|  | Sets permissions on the given folder to "Full" for the users/groups it's scoped to.
+API.perms.*identify(...)*.allowFullAccess|  | Sets permissions on the given folder to "Full" for the users/groups it's scoped to.
-API.perms.<identification>.allowOwnership|  | Sets permissions on the given folder to "Owner" for the users/groups it's scoped to.
+API.perms.*identify(...)*.allowOwnership|  | Sets permissions on the given folder to "Owner" for the users/groups it's scoped to.
-API.perms.<identification>.getPerms|  | Resolves to a permissions object of the folder.
+API.perms.*identify(...)*.getPerms|  | Resolves to a permissions object of the folder.
 If scoped to users/groups, only permissions relevant to them will be returned.

 ### Identification

 Method | Argument
 --- | --- | ---
 API.*.path | full path to file, starting with /
-API.*.fileId | group_id of the file
 API.*.folderId | folder_id of the folder

 ### Setting permissions for users and groups